For the latest advice on current online safety trends please see the Federation Twitter feed @thebentleyfed

 Online Safety information for parents

-If you are concerned that your child may have been affected by online bullying, is upset by unsuitable content that they have seen or has been contacted by an adult online, please seek advice from Miss Magner, Miss Ellis or Mrs Walker.
+If you are concerned that your child may have been affected by online bullying, is upset by unsuitable content that they have seen or has been contacted by an adult online, please seek advice from Miss Magner, Mrs Tarpey, Miss Ellis or Mrs Walker.
 If you are concerned that your child is in immediate danger, please contact the local police or use the CEOP contact link below.

 If you require advice on setting up devices or browsers safely or supporting your children to set up online profiles then please contact contact Mr Porter.